 Fact: Buying a heating and cooling system with a high SEER rating can result in lower energy costs.
 Your actual savings will vary.
 The amount that you will save depends on how much you use your heating and air conditioner system.

-One of our goals at JW Heating and Air is to provide our customers with honest heating and cooling evaluations.
+One of our goals at JW Plumbing, Heating and Air is to provide our customers with honest heating and cooling evaluations.
 This information can help you make the right decision for your home.

 About JW Heating and Cooling